 If the information being reported to the credit bureau is accurate, you won’t be able to have it removed from your credit report until seven years have passed.
 It’s important to review what’s on your credit report to make sure it’s accurate.
 For example, the same account shouldn’t be listed multiple times by multiple collection agencies.
 If you make some payments toward the debt, keep track of what you’ve paid and what’s left so you’ll know whether your credit report is showing the right balance.

 If you find errors on your credit reports such as wrong balances or a charged-off account reported longer than seven years, dispute them right away.
 Dovly can help make this process as easy as it can be.
-We’re an automated credit repair engine, and we can help you correct errors and work on rebuilding your credit.
-Contact Dovly today.
+We’re an AI credit engine, and we can help you correct errors and work on rebuilding your credit.
+Try it risk-free with our free membership tier.